Seasawher/mathlib4-help/docs/tactics.md

 - `let_to_have at h` transforms `let`s in the given local hypothesis.

 ## lia
-Defined in: `tacticLia`
+Defined in: `Lean.Parser.Tactic.lia`

-`lia` is an alias for the `cutsat` tactic, which solves linear integer arithmetic goals.
+`lia` solves linear integer arithmetic goals.

+It is a implemented as a thin wrapper around the `grind` tactic, enabling only the `lia` solver.
+Please use `grind` instead if you need additional capabilities.

 ## lift
 Defined in: `Mathlib.Tactic.lift`